HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 .. seealso::
     - See :ref:`builtin_frames` for more built-in packaged frames in Kanji Time.
-    - See :ref:`layout ideas <layout_and_geometry>` for raw notes about the develop direction for layout.
+    - See :ref:`layout ideas <layout_and_geometry>` for raw notes about the development direction for layout.

 ----